Hold on a Minute

 Reason #1 – Faulty Voltage / Alternator Regulator (A.K.A Voltage Stabilizer)

-If the voltage regulator is intermittently having problems then it could definitely be the source of your bulb problems due to spikes of high voltage jumping through the system, which in-turn blow the bulb filaments and/or headlight fuses.
+If the voltage regulator is intermittently having problems then it’s most definitely the source of your bulb problems.
+This is due to spikes of high voltage jumping through the system which in-turn blow the bulb filaments and/or headlight fuses.

 You can perform a simple test to check if the voltage regulator is faulty, however you’ll need another person to help you rev the engine whilst you take a multimeter reading.

 - Acquire a multimeter if you don’t have one, you can usually purchase one for under £10

 - Open the bonnet and remove the positive red terminal safety cover from the battery (if there is one)